Kitten Care

 Caring for Exotic cats is not much different from caring for other breeds.
 The only exception is eye care, exotic cats have tearing eyes, similar to dog breeds such as Poodles and Maltese.
 Taking care of them will only take a few minutes, you just need to be prepared and organized.
 You can choose one of the following methods:

-Clean eyes daily by carefully washing with a soft washcloth and solution of Boric Acid, which you can buy at Wal-Mart Pharmacy or other drug stores.
-Prepare the solution by mixing one teaspoon (3g.) in a cup (200 ml.) of warm previously boiled water.
+Simple and cheap method: Clean eyes daily by carefully washing with a soft washcloth and solution of Boric Acid, which you can buy at Wal-Mart Pharmacy or other drug stores.
+Prepare the solution by mixing one teaspoon (3g.) in a cup (200 ml.) of warm previously boiled water

-2. More expensive and more effective method for white coats/light coloured cats:
+More expensive and more effective method for white coats/light colored cats:

 Clean your cat’s eyes two/three times a week with a soft washcloth and Eye Envy Tear Stain Remover Solution, then apply Eye Envy Tear Stain Remover Powder.
-Catitude Cattery uses Eye Envy Tear Stain Remove System, and you can order it directly from a distributor in Canada
+You can order it from Amazon

 FEEDING